 The Adventure Summit is an event celebrating the spirit of outdoor adventure by showcasing the vibrant lifestyle and culture of human powered endeavors through inspiration, education, and experience.

 The Adventure Summit is the area’s premier outdoor adventure exposition that will focus attention on Dayton as the Outdoor Adventure Capital of the Midwest.
 The event is free and open to outdoor enthusiasts of all ages and interest levels.

 On behalf of Five Rivers MetroParks and Wright State University we would like to thank all who support The Adventure Summit.
 Our volunteers, media partners and event sponsors are crucial to the continued success of The Adventure Summit.
-We hope to see you on a return visit to The Adventure Capital of the Midwest: Dayton, OH.
+We hope to see you on a return visit to Dayton, Ohio; The Outdoor Adventure Capital of the Midwest!

-2011 marked the debut of The Adventure Speaker Series featuring presentations throughout the winter culminating with a keynote presentation by a nationally known personality.
+2011 marked the debut of The Adventure Speaker Series featuring adventure presentations throughout the winter.

-The Adventure Summit weekend format known today will rotate every other year with even more excitement with the expo, competitions, pool, climbing, and fitness programming, and of course dozens of local adventurers and featured personality’s inspiring new audiences.
+The Adventure Summit weekend format rotates every other year with even more excitement which includes an expo, competitions, pool, climbing, and fitness programming, and of course dozens of local adventurers and featured personality’s inspiring new audiences.